NikolaiRadke/Noko/README.md

     <td><img src="http://www.nikolairadke.de/NOKO/noko_nr2.png" /></td>
     <td>
     NOKO is a multi functional Monster with an Arduino Nano as microcontroller, display, clock, radio, mp3 player,           four buttons as user interface, battery, voice set and  tons of gimmicks, packed in a cuddly monster suit - sturdy, lovely and sometimes a bit mean and annoying.
 Just the way you want him to be.
-He, she or it - that is your decision     and only depends on the voice set.
-In this repository NOKO ist a Lad, a real bloke!
-A buddy for life and a companion     by day and nicht.
-All he needs is a litte power every know an then.<br />
+He, she or it - this is your decision     and only depends on the voice set.
+In this repository NOKO is a Lad, a real bloke!
+A buddy for life and a companion      by day and night.
+All he needs is a litte power every now an then.<br />
     <br>
     <b>NOKO</b> stands for <b>NO</b>ra's and ni<b>KO</b>'s Monster.
     </td>
   </tr>
 </table>

-###Hints for english NOKO builders
+###H ints for english NOKO builders
 *Anything soure code-related, the circut diagrams, READMEs and comments on how to compile are written in english.
 Right now, the building wiki and the manual are in german, i'll try to translate when the german wiki is completed.
 Feel free to ask me for translation, if you need help.
 NOKO itself speaks and writes in german.
 However, someday, he may learn english or other languages... contribute!*

 ### Prerequisites